A second-scale periodicity in an active repeating fast radio burst source: Results

 The significance levels of these two candidate periods are then evaluated using extensive end-to-end Monte Carlo simulations that reproduce the blind-search procedure and account for the trials factor.
-For the 1.70603-s period on MJD 59310, the significance level is $3.8\sigma$, and for the 1.70797-s period on MJD 59347, the significance level is $3.1\sigma$.
-We further cross-checked the significance of these two periods by using the $H$-test, which yields a level of $3.4\sigma$ and $5.2\sigma$ for MJDs 59310 and 59347, respectively, confirming the robustness of the detected periodicity.
+For the 1.70603 s period on MJD 59310, the significance level is $3.9\sigma$, and for the 1.70797 s period on MJD 59347, the significance level is $3.1\sigma$.
+We further cross-checked the significance of these two periods by using the $H$-test, which yields a significance level of $3.4\sigma$ and $5.2\sigma$ for MJDs 59310 and 59347, respectively, thereby confirming the robustness of the detected periodicity.
 Notably, the two periods are very close to each other, which enhances the credibility of the detection and suggests that they may reflect an intrinsic timescale of the central engine.
-A joint analysis of these two days, considering both the periodic signal power and the physical consistency of the two periods, yields a joint significance level of $7.3\sigma$ (See Methods for details of the joint analysis).
+A global significance analysis, considering both the periodic signal power and the consistency of the two periods, yields a global significance level of $5.5\sigma$ (See Methods for details of the global significance analysis).

 The dynamic spectra of bursts are available in Ref. \citep{wang2023Atlas}, from which we can extract the pulse profile of each burst on MJDs 59310 and 59347.
-This allows us to plot a more intuitive folded phase diagram that illustrates the arrival times and pulse profiles of the bursts.
+This allows us to plot a more intuitive folded phase diagram that illustrates the TOAs and pulse profiles of the bursts.
 The results are shown in Figure~\ref{Fig3}, where the intensity of each burst is reflected by referring to its signal-to-noise ratio.